Linear Credit Risk Models: The linear hypercube model

 Combining \eqref{PPP} and \eqref{WT} we obtain the desired approximation of $\Phi(f;t,T)$.

 \begin{theorem} Let $p\in{\rm Pol}_n(E)$ be as in \eqref{WT}.
 Then $\Phi(f;t,t_M)$ is uniformly approximated by

 \end{theorem}

 The approximating polynomial $p$ in \eqref{WT} needs to be found case by case.
-We illustrate this for the CDS option~\eqref{CDSOeq} in Section~\ref{sec:CDSopt} and for the CDIS option~\eqref{CDISeq} on an homogenous portfolio in Section~\ref{sec:CDISopt}.
+We illustrate this for the CDS option in Section~\ref{sec:CDSopt} and for the CDIS option on an homogenous portfolio in Section~\ref{sec:CDISopt}.

 \begin{remark} Approximating the payoff function $f(y,x)$ on a strict subset of the state space $E$ is sufficient to approximate an option price.
-Indeed, for any times $t \le u \le s $ the process $(Y_u,X_u)$ takes values in
+Indeed, for any times $t \le u \le s $ the process $(Y_u,X_u)_{t\le u\le s}$ takes values in

-A polynomial approximation on a compact set smaller than $E$ can be expected to be more precise and, as a result, to produce a more accurate price approximation. \end{remark}
+A polynomial approximation on a compact subset of $E$ can be expected to be more precise and, as a result, to produce a more accurate price approximation.
+See Section~\ref{sec:CDSopt} for an implementation example. \end{remark}

-\section{Case Studies}
+\section{Case studies}

-We show that LHC models can reproduce complex term structure dynamics, that option prices can be accurately approximated, and that the prices of derivatives on homogeneous portfolios can similarly be computed.
+We show that the LHC model can reproduce complex term structure dynamics, that option prices can be accurately approximated, and that the prices of derivatives on homogeneous portfolios can similarly be computed.
 First, we fit a parsimonious LHC model specification to CDS data and discuss the estimated parameters and factors.
 Then, we accurately approximate the price of CDS options at different moneyness.
-Finally, for a homogeneous portfolio we approximate the payoff function of a CDIS option and derive explicit expressions for tranche prices.
+Finally, for a homogeneous portfolio, we derive closed form expressions for the payoff function of a CDIS option and for the tranche prices.

-\subsection{CDS Calibration}
+\subsection{CDS calibration}

-We calibrate the multi-factor LHC model to a high yield firm, Bombardier Inc., and also to an investment grade firm, Walt Disney Co., in order to show that the model flexibly adjusts to different spread levels and dynamics.
+We calibrate the LHC model to a high yield firm, Bombardier Inc., and also to an investment grade firm, Walt Disney Co., in order to show that the model flexibly adjusts to different spread levels and dynamics.
 We also present a fast filtering and calibration methodology which is specific to LHC models.